ChitambarLab/qNetVO/README.md

-# pennylane-nonlocality-optimization
+# QNetOptimizer

-*Tune quantum networks with variational quantum optimization.*
+*A Python library for tuning quantum networks with variational quantum optimization.*

 ## Project Goals